yashisrani/kmeshwebsite1/docs/application-layer/rate-limiting.md

 ---
-title: Local Rate Limiting
+title: Rate Limit
 sidebar_position: 11
 ---

-This document provides a step-by-step guide on how to test the local rate limiting and global rate limiting functionality of kmesh.
-It covers deploying the necessary components, configuring traffic rules, and observing the rate limiting behavior.
+This document provides a step-by-step guide on how to test the local rate limit and global rate limit functionality of kmesh.
+It covers deploying the necessary components, configuring traffic rules, and observing the rate limit behavior.

-## Local Rate Limiting
+## Local Rate Limit

 ### 1. Deploy Kmesh and istiod (>=1.24)